Rashi: Descendants

-Rashi had no male descendants.
+Rashi had no sons.
 All of his three children were girls, named Yocheved, Miriam and Rachel.
-He invested himself in their education; his writings and the legends which surround him suggest that his daughters were well-versed in the Torah and the Talmud (at a time when women were not expected to study them) and would for instance help him when he was too weak to write.
-His daughters would marry his disciples; most present-day Ashkenazi rabbinical dynasties can trace their lineage back to his daughters Miriam or Yocheved.
+He invested himself in their education; his writings and the legends which surround him suggest that his daughters were well-versed in the Torah and the Talmud (at a time when women were not expected to study) and would help him when he was too weak to write.
+His daughters married his disciples; most present-day Ashkenazi rabbinical dynasties can trace their lineage back to his daughters Miriam or Yocheved.

 A late-20th century legend claims that Rashi's daughters wore tefillin.
 While a few women in medieval Ashkenaz did wear tefillin, there is no evidence that Rashi's daughters did.